Doberman vs Pitbull – it shouldn’t be a fight! But which breed is best for you?

 Here we compare their appearance and temperament, how they are to train, their exercise requirements, and health issues.

-First, let’s find out the history of both the Doberman and the Pitbull to have a better understanding of these two breeds.
+First, let’s find out the history of the Doberman vs Pitbull breeds to have a better understanding of these two pups.

 Doberman vs Pitbull History

-The Doberman is from Apolda, Germany, bred and developed during the 1800s by a tax collector named Louis Dobermann.
+The Doberman is from Apolda, Germany.
+It was bred and developed during the 1800s by a tax collector named Louis Dobermann.

 Dobermann required an intelligent but tough dog who could provide protection during his rounds in dangerous neighborhoods.

-As Dobermann ran a local dog shelter, he had access to a wide variety of breeds.
+Dobermann ran a local dog shelter.
+So, he had access to a wide variety of breeds.

 Many believe the Doberman developed from a mixture of short-haired shepherd dogs, Rottweilers, black and tan terriers, Weimaraners, and Greyhounds.